MileHacker Logo

 Earthquake & Severe Weather

 • Earthquake: The Pacific Northwest is an active seismic zone.
 Upon sensing shaking, recall 'Drop, Cover, and Hang On.'
-Descend to the ground, seek cover under a sturdy table or desk, and hold on until shaking ceases.
+Descend to the ground, seek cover underneath a sturdy table or desk, and hold on until shaking ceases.

 • Severe Weather: In winter, occasional ice storms or heavy snow can occur.
 Follow local weather advisories and avoid unnecessary travel during severe conditions.